High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Additional Experimental Details and Results

-There we used the same grid as in the previous task.
-The main difference here is that we didn't bound \algname{clipped-SSTM} $A_k/A_{k+1}$ ratio -- there are only $\sim 300$ steps of the method (because the batch size is $8\cdot 32$), thus the the method is still not too conservative.
+There, we used the same grid as in the previous task.
+The main difference here is that we didn't bound \algname{clipped-SSTM} $A_k/A_{k+1}$ ratio -- there are only $\approx 300$ steps of the method (because the batch size is $8\cdot 32$).
+Thus, the method is still not too conservative.

-\subsection{On the relation between stepsize parameter $\alpha$ and batchsize}
+\subsubsection{On the Relation Between Stepsize Parameter $\alpha$ and Batchsize}

-In our experiments, we noticed that \algname{clipped-SSTM} show similar results when the ration $\nicefrac{bs^2}{\alpha}$ is kept unchanged, where $bs$ is batchsize (see Fig.~\ref{figure:losses_graph_bert_alpha-bs_relation}).
-We compare the performance of \algname{clipped-SSTM} with $4$ different choices of $\alpha$ and the batchsize.
+In our experiments, we noticed that \algname{clipped-SSTM} shows similar results when the ratio $\nicefrac{bs^2}{\alpha}$ is kept unchanged, where $bs$ is batch size (see Figure~\ref{figure:losses_graph_bert_alpha-bs_relation}).
+We compare the performance of \algname{clipped-SSTM} with $4$ different choices of $\alpha$ and the batch size.